Note: The 2019 edition of this article is now available. Click here to read it.

 This year, more new millionaires will join the club.

-In this article, I’ll share with you the top business opportunities on the continent that will make more millionaires in 2016.
+In this article, I’ll share with you the top business opportunities in Africa that will make more millionaires in 2016.

 Let’s meet them…

 Solar energy is one of Africa’s most abundant natural resources.
 Most parts of sub-Saharan Africa enjoy more than 300 days of free God-given sunlight every year.